Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Bac Ha Market

 60 kilometers away from Lao Cai city, Bac Ha market is considered the largest fair in the highlands.
-Despite being built on a concrete floor not a soft ground, the market still preserves the original characteristics and national identity which makes its popularity among locals and visitors.
-Wandering around in the noise of trading activities, you can hear the beautiful sound from young adults singing and playing panpipes to attracts attention.
+Despite being built on a concrete floor not soft ground, the market still preserves the original characteristics and national identity which makes it popular among locals and visitors.
+Wandering around in the noise of trading activities, you can hear the beautiful sound of young adults singing and playing panpipes to attract attention.

 Location: Bac Ha town center

 Time: every Sunday, around 7:30 AM - mid-afternoon

 Lying on a hillside along the Chay river, the Coc Ly market opens only on Tuesday weekly.
 The image of the market between Bac Ha mountains covered in a blanket of fog is so poetic and worth every minute of immersing in the scenery.
 You will quickly encounter the Flower Hmong, Dao, Nung, Giay, and Tay tribes there selling goods, dining, and drinking.
 Like other markets in Sapa, Coc Ly market also features cattle, costumes, and handicrafts where you can find your favorite local specialties here.

 Location: Coc Ly Commune, Bac Ha, Lao Cai Province

 Can Cau Market

 Happening every Saturday, Can Cau market is where the Flower H’mong, Phu La, Giay, Black Dao, and even Chinese from the border join together and create such a lively and bustling atmosphere.
 Apart from commodities and household items, cattle are the main thing they sell here while the number of buffalos is the greatest, explaining why people also call it the Buffalo market.
 In the food area, traditional ethnic cuisine such as “thang co” - a combination of some animals’ organs, black noodles, and corn wine is particularly favored by visitors you should try.